 There are some nuances when it comes to sales tax on digital goods.
 Many states see a difference between the purchase of a digital product (such as purchasing a digital copy of Avengers: Endgame from Apple) and simply “renting” a digital product (such as renting Avengers: Endgame from Apple for three days.)
 The states that tax digital goods often consider the purchase taxable while the rental is non-taxable since the buyer doesn’t retain ownership of the rented digital item.

 Further, most states, even when they tax digital items, do not require a retailer to collect sales tax on items that, if sold in tangible format, would be non-taxable.
 For example, newspapers are non-taxable on most occasions.
 So a digital newspaper would likely not be taxable either.
 In Minnesota, both paper books and e-books are taxable but textbooks in both formats are non-taxable.
+Similarly, if you’re selling downloadable digital art, check your state’s tax guidelines.
+While some states like California exclude it, others like Washington or Pennsylvania may require you to collect sales tax.

 Digital Goods Sales Tax Requirements by US State